buri17/chef_redmine/README.md

 Recipes
 =======

-* redmine::dependencies - installs RVM and specified version of Ruby
+* redmine::dependencies - installs ruby from ubuntu packages
 * redmine::default - clones redmine from specified git repository, installs dependent gems using bundler (providing a Gemfile for Redmine versions prior to 1.4), installs unicorn to serve the rails application.
 * redmine::database - installs config/database.yml, creates mysql user and database, initializes database from specified SQL dump.
 If no SQL dump file is provided, the DB will be initialized via appropriate rake task (db:migrate, db:migrate:plugins, redmine:load_default_data).
 * redmine::nginx - installs nginx, configures vhost for redmine that proxies to unicorn.